dzianis-dashkevich/vhs-next/README.md

 `MainTimeline` buffered segment 2 and 3.
 Both are covered with `BufferBehind` so no segment to remove from the buffer.
 We still have to load segment 4 and 5 to cover `BufferAhead`.

-`AudioTimeline` buffered 3, 4 and 5.
+`AudioTimeline` buffered 3,4,5,6 and 7.
 All are covered with `BufferBehind` so no segment to remove from the buffer.
-We still have to load segments 6, 7, 8, 9, 10 to cover `BufferAhead`.
+We still have to load segments 8, 9, 10 to cover `BufferAhead`.

-`TextTimeline` buffered 5,6,7,8,9,10,11.
+`TextTimeline` buffered 5,6,7,8,9,10,11,12 and 13.
 All are covered with `BufferBehind` so no segment to remove from the buffer.
-We still have to load segments 12,13,14,15,16,17,28,19 to cover `BufferAhead`.
+We still have to load segments 14,15,16,17,28,19 to cover `BufferAhead`.

 `Image Timeline` buffered 1 and 2.
 All are covered with `BufferBehind` so no segment to remove from the buffer.
 We still have to load segments 3 to cover `BufferAhead`.